kuberhealthy/kuberhealthy/cmd/podStatusCheck/README.md

 To implement in multiple namespace

-TO implement in ALL namespaces
+To implement in ALL namespaces